Cheyletidae

 Cheyletidae is a family of mites in the order Trombidiformes.
-Some members are parasites of birds and mammals, causing cheyletiellosis, or "walking dandruff".
+Some Cheyletiella spp. are parasites of mammals, causing cheyletiellosis or "walking dandruff".
 Others are free-ranging predators which can be found in soil, forest litter, animal nests, and house dust, under tree bark, and on foliage.
+Cheyletids may occur in corpses, where they feed on other mites and on nematodes.

+Description

+Cheyletidae have short stylet-like chelicerae and large pincer-like palps.
+The palp tarsus is short and usually bears comb-like and sickle-like setae, and is located on the posterior part of the palp tibia.
+The palp tibia has a strong claw which extends beyond the palp tarsus.
+The body may have zero, one or multiple dorsal plates.